erhan-namli/flask-esp32-iot-heroku/README.md

 Flask Web Server
 ============

-## Deploy a Web Server on Heroku with Flask

 ### Creating a virtual environment for Flask requirements

 - Create a directory with the name you want